davewalker60/pmdup/pages/from-cun-to-pm.md

 ## Our driver recommendations

 - If the best rate is your priority, pre-arrange a ride with a commercial driver using a credit card for as little as $32usd (for the firstAVAILABLE option) via the [transportation page](https://www.cancunairport.com/transportation.html){:target="_blank"} on the Cancun International Airport website.
-We've successfully used this service in the past, but it's a bit hit or miss.
+We've successfully used this service in the past, but making the reservation can be a bit hit or miss.

 - For a very reliable, no hassle commercial driver option, we've arranged a special 850 peso per ride discounted rate with a local commercial driver company based in Puerto Morelos.
+(Their usual rate is 1000 pesos, which seems kinda high.)
 Reservation must be made a minimum 24 hours before arrival/pick up time and you must tell them you are with the dance group.
 Via WhatsApp, contact:
   - Raul +52 1 998 222 2860 (up to 4 people and luggage)

 - For dancers who know the Family & Friends non-commercial pickup routine, contact these drivers via WhatsApp.
 All are extremely reliable and charge just 600 pesos per ride.